 An increasing number of teens are playing video games for hours each day.
 Sometimes, the amount of time and focus dedicated to video games surpasses that dedicated to any hobby.
 Hence, video games can become an addiction.

-The jury is out on whether pathological video gaming warrants a DSM title of other addictive disorders.
+The jury is in and pathological video gaming disorder warrants a DSM title along with other addictive disorders.
 It is a prevalent and concerning phenomenon.

 Video Game Addiction Defined